-Where we were able to, we have also reported on our Ratings Tables a complaint rate for each company, calculated by dividing the number of complaints by our measure of the number of full-time-equivalent employees who do residential electrical work for the companies.
+Our ratings tables report the number of complaints filed against individual companies with the Better Business Bureau (BBB) for a three-year period.
+Where we were able to, we have also reported on our ratings tables a complaint rate for each company, calculated by dividing the number of complaints by our measure of the number of full-time-equivalent employees who do residential electrical work for the companies.
 These complaint rates are intended as a rough way to take into account volume of work and the fact that companies that do more work are exposed to a greater risk of incurring complaints.

 When using the complaint information, keep in mind that complaints are not always justified; sometimes the customer is unreasonable.
 Also, be aware that some companies may be at greater risk than others of incurring complaints because of the specific types of business they do.
 And remember that the measure of business volume we use in calculating complaint rates (the number of full-time-equivalent workers who perform residential electrical work) is at best a very rough indicator.